vidaniello/vidaniello/README.md

 - 👋 Hi, I’m @vidaniello
 - 👀 I’m interested in programming languages
-- 🌱 I’m currently learning Typescript and Japanese
+- 🌱 I’m currently learning Solidity and Typescript
 - 💞️ I’m looking to collaborate on crypto projects
 - 📫 Reach me by email, find it in one of my commit, add .patch at the end of one of it